-The yellow jacket wasp is one of the most aggressive stinging insects in Maryland; they don’t need much of a reason to attack.
+The yellow jacket wasp is one of Maryland’s most aggressive stinging insects; they don’t need much reason to attack.
 Yellow jackets do have barbed stingers, but they can sting multiple times before dying.

 Although there are several yellow jacket species found in Maryland, the most common is the native Eastern yellow jacket.
 They are usually ⅜ to ⅝ inches long, with queens about 25 percent larger than workers.
 They have a yellow and black striped abdomen.